 On holiday mornings, I like to serve this monkey bread with something savory like breakfast pizza.
 On the side, I’ll prepare crispy home fries and have a batch of sugared cranberry mimosas on hand for the adults.

-More Biscuit Recipes We Love
+More Monkey Bread Recipes We Love

 more breakfast treats to enjoy